nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

   ignored.
 - Blank lines are ignored.
 - Each key must be a predefined parameter.
-If you use a key that isn't a predefined parameter, the FastSTI will give an error message and terminate.
+If you use a key that isn't a predefined parameter, the |PROJECT| will give an error message and terminate.
 To see all the parameters, run: ::

     .src/faststi -p